block-core/blockcore-did-server/README.md

 ### "content"

 This is the DID Document.
-Can be empty, which means the user want to delete the DID Document.
-If a delete is performed the DID Document can never be restored again.
+Can be empty (null), which means the user want to delete the DID Document.
+If a delete is performed the DID Document can never be restored again (unless manually performed by server administrator).

 #### Version 0 rules